How do you design a bedroom for twins?

 Decorating a room for one child and furnishing it is much easier than doing the same for two, especially when the children are twins.
-Despite sharing the same birthday, each child will grow up with their own sense of identity and find it hard to share a bedroom with their (un)identical sibling.
-Below is a short guide to decorating a bedroom for twins and creating a space that they must share and which still feels like it’s their own and keeps the harmony between them.
+Despite sharing the same birthday, each child will grow up with a sense of identity and find it hard to share a bedroom with their (un)identical sibling.
+Below is a short guide to decorating a bedroom for twins and creating a space they must share that still feels like it’s their own and keeps the harmony between them.

 Paint in neutral colours

-If you have children who are too young to have an opinion on the wall’s colours, paint the bedroom wall in neutral colours such as beige, grey, or creamy white.
-As they grow and develop their own tastes, it will be easier to change the colour scheme.
-If the children are older and like a particular colour, you can have an accent wall.
+If you have children too young to have an opinion on the wall’s colours, paint the bedroom wall in neutral colours such as beige, grey, or creamy white.
+As they grow and develop their tastes, it will be easier to change the colour scheme.
+You can have an accent wall if the children are older and like a particular colour.

-What about when the twins clash over the wall colours in their bedroom, however?
-It’s all about compromise and is easy to solve —paint two adjacent walls the colour one twin likes and the other two in colour the sibling likes.
-Problem solved pretty much, although, ideally, you’d want each colour to pair reasonably well with the other colour!
+However, what about when the twins clash over the wall colours in their bedroom?
+It’s all about compromise and is easy to solve —paint two adjacent walls in the colour one twin likes and the other two in the colour the sibling likes.
+Problem solved pretty much, although, ideally, you’d want each colour to pair reasonably well with the different colours!

 Have a theme